tracewise-probing/tracewise_probing/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Apache License](LICENSE).
 Feel free to use, modify, and distribute the code for academic and commercial purposes.

 ---